traitimtrongvag/Encodev2-Anan/README.md

 Usage

-1. Place the Python file you want to encode into the FileCanMaHoa directory.
+1. Place the Python file you want to encode into the FilesToEncrypt directory.

 2. Run the script: